xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 We require that:

-1. If no gradients, structure, or disequilibria remain in `m`, then:
+1. If no gradients, structure, or disequilibria remain in `m`, then

    ```txt
    Tension_FE(m) = 0
    ```

-2. For a process represented by a sequence of states:
+2. For a process represented by a sequence of states

    ```txt
    m_0, m_1, ..., m_T
    ```

-   with work extracted into `W_store`, we have an inequality of the form:
+   with work extracted into `W_store`, we have an inequality of the form

    ```txt
    W_out_total <= F_free(m_0) - F_free(m_T)
    ```

-   and also:
+   and also

    ```txt
    W_out_total <= integral_over_process Tension_FE(m_t) dt